hugonin/hugonin/README.md

-### Hi there 👋
+### Hi there👋🏾

 I'm Jean-Hugues a self-taught developer with a background as a test engineer.
-I have a passion for technology and building apps just for fun or solving problems fills me with joy.
-I have a good mastery of Javascript and React is a framework that I likes a lot.
+I like learning new things and building apps just for fun or for solving problems fills me with joy.
+I have skills in Javascript and I'm getting  good with React.

 I'm self driven, hard working and an easy going person.
 I also hold a master degree.